 You can try to hide your car from the recovery company, but it just extends the repossession process.
 Here’s what could happen if you try to hide your vehicle from the repo man.

+Playing hide and seek with the repo man isn't a good idea.
 It’s certainly tempting to hide your vehicle from the recovery company if you know they’re coming.
 However, it’s not a great idea, and it’s illegal in some states to deliberately hide your car from them.

 Experienced recovery companies are familiar with most tricks that borrowers try to pull when it comes to concealing or hiding their car from an impending repo.
 Stowing it away in garages, parking garages, around the block, and at the workplace are all common avoidance tactics – but it isn't going to end the repossession process.